tinanazee/tinanazee/README.md

-Holds a Bachelor's degree with honors and a minor in English.
+Holds a Bachelor's degree with honors.